nirbhayph/Emergency-Services-Directory/README.md

 - The project contains a module for validation for text and zip code inputs
 - The project contains a errors module to display errors and warnings interactively with toasts and gifs
 - There's also a pie chart built using canvas js to find the county wise % distribution for a search result
-- The constants js contains all the relevant paths, proxy url and the functions mapper for detailed resutls section.
+- The constants js contains all the relevant paths, proxy url and the functions mapper for detailed results section.
 - Browser Detection has been done for IE11 and less.
 - The project is launched from the run.js script.
 - search_form_contents.js manages the results section
-- details_content.js manages the detailed tabbed resutls section
+- details_content.js manages the detailed tabbed results section

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details